 A majority vote by the members of the Board, duly recorded, shall be required to approve the employment, compensation, and the terms and conditions of employment for all full-time or part- time administrative, teaching, support or supplemental positions.

-Except as permitted by sections 111 and 6356 of the School Code, no candidate shall be employed or utilized until such candidate has complied with the mandatory background check requirements for criminal history and child abuse, and the District has evaluated the results of that screening process.
+Except as permitted by section 111 of the School Code and Act 151, no candidate shall be employed or utilized until such candidate has complied with the mandatory background check requirements for criminal history and child abuse, and the District has evaluated the results of that screening process.

-The Board may consider an applicant’s misstatement of fact with regard to the applicant’s qualifications, experience, criminal history, etc. to constitute grounds to either not hire an applicant or to dismiss an applicant that has already been hired.
+The Board may consider an applicant’s misstatement of fact or the omission of a material fact with regard to the applicant’s qualifications, experience, criminal history, etc. to constitute grounds to either not hire an applicant or to dismiss an applicant that has already been hired.

 Whenever possible, no individual shall commence employment until that individual has been approved by the Board in accordance with this Policy.
 The Superintendent is authorized to utilize individuals prior to approval by the Board only when such use is necessary to maintain continuity in the educational program.
 In such case, retroactive employment shall be recommended to the Board by the Superintendent at the next regular meeting.